stupendousC/ada-pets-react/README.md

 **Questions:** (same as for wave 2)

 - How will a new pet information arrive in a PetCard component?
+**Once 'add a pet' button is clicked, NewPetform will call props.addPetCallback() in App.js, which will take the data and setState onto its petList.
+Once setState() completes, everything will re-render, so App trickles down to PetList, which trickles down to PetCard**
-- Will the new component be a functional stateless component or a class component.
+- Will the new component be a functional stateless component or a class component. **NewPetForm will be a class component, becuase I need the states to temporarily store user input data**
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.
+**User clicks 'add a pet' button in NewPetForm component --addPetCallback--> App.js, which will setState() --render--> PetList --render--> PetCard**

 ### Optional: Wave 4:  Filtering the list